Appleton Technical Academy

-The school gives students the ability to earn up to 24 college credits at the nearby Fox Valley Technical College which can be transferred to a 4-year college if the student chooses to do so.
-This results in the student saving hundreds of dollars on student tuition as well as completing the first 8 months of most programs while still being in high school.
+The school gives students the ability to earn up to 24 college credits at the nearby Fox Valley Technical College which can be transferred to a 4-year college.
+This results in the student saving money on tuition as well as completing the first 8 months of most programs while still being in high school.

 ATECH is a part-time school for ninth and tenth graders and a full-time school for 11th and 12th graders.
 11th and 12th graders pick a focus area depending on their interests, including welding, machining, automated manufacturing, and mechanical design.